How Empowered Women Empower Women - Ethical Silk Sleepwear

 Image: Women are promoted to managerial positions and receive equal pay as men.

-Women typically have reduced transportation and sales roles and thus limited direct access to profits and high-value functions.
-Also, poor access to education and womens' well-being services had undermined women farmers and their families in society.
+In rural society, women typically have reduced transportation and sales roles, which limit their direct access to profits and high-value functions.
+Also, poor access to education and women's well-being services undermines women farmers and their families.

-The organic silk farm operation encourages women to take an active role in the community, with the majority higher post position given to women in the company to promote gender equality and respect.
-Free training for aspiring farmers, weavers and designers are available in the region.
+Our organic silk farm operation encourages women to take an active role in the community, with the majority of higher post positions given to women in the company to promote gender equality and respect.
+Free training for aspiring farmers, weavers and designers is available in the region.
 Separate toilet facilities are also available for women at each facility.

 3. Knowledge Empowerment